-Charges of domestic violence most often happen because of a divorce, child custody dispute or other personal challenges.
-The charges may be used to get leverage to win these cases, and there are defenses you can mount to make sure that does not happen.
+Charges of domestic violence most often happen because of a divorce, child custody dispute, or other personal challenges.
+The charges may be used as leverage to win these cases.
+You may be able to mount defenses to seek to prevent that from happening.

 Get a Former Prosecutor on Your Side

-Our firm has several perks that will be beneficial to your case, the most important being the head partner’s experience as a former criminal prosecutor.
+Our firm has several advantages that can be beneficial to your case.
+The most important is the head partner’s experience as a former criminal prosecutor.
 Attorney Randy Collins prosecuted hundreds of individuals for misdemeanor and felony offenses and has an in-depth knowledge of the prosecution’s goals and strategies.

 His experience has helped develop relationships with law enforcement and presiding judges that have established him as a premier defense attorney in California.
-When you have an attorney who has developed a reputation in the courtroom, your credibility and the court’s opinion of you can be effected in a beneficial way.
+When you have a lawyer who has developed a reputation in the courtroom, your credibility and the court’s opinion of you may be favorably affected.

-Each client of the Law Offices of Randy Collins has the benefit of having Attorney Collins’ unique expertise to create opportunities that may not have been available otherwise.
-When a prosecutor attempts to strike a deal, Attorney Collins uses his invaluable experience to make sure that you receive what is fair.
+Each client of the Law Offices of Randy Collins benefits from Attorney Collins’ unique experience and insight.
+This creates opportunities that may not have been available otherwise.
+When a prosecutor attempts to strike a deal, Attorney Collins uses his invaluable resources to fight toward what is fair.